hyperledger-labs/perun-doc/source/node/introduction.rst

    5. Two party payment channel API over gRPC protocol.

-   We use go-perun SDK which implements state channel client based on perun protol.
+   We use go-perun SDK which implements state channel client based on perun protocol.
 All the above mentioned functionalities build on top of go-perun.

 v0.4.0
 ``````